ahsu1230/ReactShakeShack/resources/guide/00_intro.md

 parcel index.html
 ```
 You should see a "Server running at http://localhost:1234" or something similar.
 Open a browser (like Chrome) and go to that url link.
 You should see what your starting application renders!

-`Parcel` is a file-bundling tool, which means it is a tool that helps you bundle your coding files to quickly and automatically build a web application.
-If you're browser it at `http://localhost:1234` while parcel is running, whenever you change a javascript / css file, you will immediately see the changes visually in the browser!

 ## Project Directory